roryl/lucee-book/closures.md

 ```
 </noscript>

 Here we passed an anonymous function (it had no name) to the map function.
+For each element in the array, map called the closure and passed in the element.

 ##Closure Scopes Example
-When creating closures, each closure contains references to its parent's scopes, but parents do not have reference to the child's local scope.
+When creating closures, each closure contains references to its parents scopes, but parents do not have reference to the childs local scope.

 <script src="https://gist.github.com/roryl/d14806856b35baeffc5e.js?file=closure_scopes_example.cfm"></script>